Paul Laine

 Paul Robert Laine is a Canadian musician.
 He began his professional career as a solo artist, then was the singer of Danger Danger out of New York for eleven years, then fronted his own band, Shugaazer.
 Laine now has a band called "Darkhorse," whose album Let It Ride was released on April 29, 2014.
 He also teamed up with his former Danger Danger bandmates Bruno Ravel and Rob Marcello to form "The Defiants," who released their debut self-titled album on April 15, 2016.

-Paul has teamed up with Lee Revill with the new band, Jet Set Junkies.
+In 2022, Paul teamed up with Lee Revill with the new band, Jet Set Junkies.

+2024 found Paul joining the Canadian Music Hall of Fame group Trooper as lead singer.